Ken Watanabe BA(Hons) Sonic Arts / Music (theory, history, composition, vocal studies) / Vocals /

-After graduating from high school in Japan, I moved to Paris with an ambition to become a fashion designer.
+After graduating from high school in Japan, I moved to Paris.
 I went to a language school and I was working for a Japanese company that imported and exported fashion goods.
 One of the owners of the company was the late, great Japanese musician Tetsuya Kataoka (RIP).

 He gave me access to his music studio and encouraged me.
 This gave me the chance to see how he made music and made me want to create music too.
 I learned basic music theories / keyboard playing / music programming from him and we created several music tracks together.

-Thus my ambition and passion shifted from making clothing to making music.
-Since I was more interested in music I wanted to move to an English speaking country.
-Only English songs really find worldwide distribution although now in 2020 I am also attracted to a more domestic type of music.
-Also I was interested in underground music scene belongs to big cities.
+I then wanted to move to an English speaking country.
+Only English songs really find worldwide distribution although now in 2020 I am also attracted to Japanese and French songs.
+Also I was interested in the underground music scenes of big cities.
 90's house music is one of my favourite genres.
 I love the sound of the TR-909 (a drum machine produced by Roland Japan in the early 80's) and it is still my favourite musical instrument.

-I also had a part time sales job at Vivienne Westwood and then moved to COMME des GARCONS when Dover Street Market opened.
-I'm happy that I've been working for both the British and Japaese queens (of punk designers) and I've learned a lot and my English was brushed up by working in stores.
+During the time I was in college I started a part time sales job at Vivienne Westwood and then moved to COMME des GARÇONS when Dover Street Market opened.
+I'm happy that I've been working for both the British and Japaese queens of punk designers.
+My English was brushed up by working in stores.